jongwooo/likelionmju-serverless-bot/README.md

 2.  **`/node_modules`**: This directory contains all of the modules of code that your project depends on (npm packages) are automatically installed.

-3.  **`.eslintrc.js`**: This file is the configuration of ESLint.
+3.  **`.eslintrc.js`**: This is a configuration file for [ESLint](https://eslint.org/).
 ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code, with the goal of making code more consistent and avoiding bugs.

 4.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.